lachlanmcdonald/grunt-saxicon/README.md

 ## Icon Names

-By default, each icon will be named after the original SVG's filename without its extension. i.e. `arrow-left.svg` becomes `arrow-left`.
+By default, each icon will be named after the original SVG's file-name without its extension. i.e. `arrow-left.svg` becomes `arrow-left`.

 For that reason, if you are ouputting SCSS, your file-names must be a valid [SASS map key](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#maps).
 That is to say, will work when passed to [`map-get()`](http://sass-lang.com/documentation/Sass/Script/Functions.html#map_get-instance_method).